pet3r-pan/gov/README.md

+Fundamentals of DAO governance
-- Glossay of all the terms eg. TCRs, governance
+- Glossay of all the terms eg. TCRs, governance Curation Market, Token-Curated Registries, Prediction Markets/Oracles
 - Description and breakdown of the different aspects in how an organisation can be decentralised
 - Breakdown of a decentralised p2p computing system
 - Define and frame the issues involved with the governance of decentralised p2p daos.